tronzee-star/phase-1-project/README.md

 ## You can install JSON Server globally by running:
 npx json-server --watch db.json
-This will start your local API at:
+This will start your local API

 ## Running the Frontend: